Indonesian language: Vowels

 In standard Indonesian orthography, the Latin alphabet is used, and five vowels are distinguished: a, i, u, e, o.
 In materials for learners, the mid-front vowel /e/ is sometimes represented with a diacritic as ⟨é⟩ to distinguish it from the mid-central vowel ⟨ê⟩ /ə/.
 Since 2015, the auxiliary graphemes ⟨é⟩ and ⟨è⟩ are used respectively for phonetic [] and [] in Indonesian, while Standard Malay has rendered both of them as ⟨é⟩.
+Indonesian also uses the vowel /[ɘ]/ (spelled ⟨eu⟩) in some loanwords from Sundanese and Acehnese, e. g. eurih, seudati, sadeu.

-The phonetic realization of the mid vowels //e// and //o// ranges from close-mid (/[e]///[o]/) to open-mid (/[ɛ]///[ɔ]/) allophones.
+The phonetic realization of the mid vowels //e// and //o// ranges from close-mid (/[e]/ and /[o]/) to open-mid (/[ɛ]/ and /[ɔ]/) allophones.
 Some analyses set up a system which treats the open-mid vowels and as distinct phonemes.
 Poedjosoedarmo argued the split of the front mid vowels in Indonesian is due to Javanese influence which exhibits a difference between ⟨i⟩ [], ⟨é⟩ [] and è [].
 Another example of Javanese influence in Indonesian is the split of back mid vowels into two allophones of [] and [].
 These splits (and loanwords) increase instances of doublets in Indonesian, such as ⟨satai⟩ and ⟨saté⟩.
 Javanese words adopted into Indonesian have greatly increased the frequency of Indonesian ⟨é⟩ and ⟨o⟩.

 In traditional Malay, high vowels (⟨i⟩, ⟨u⟩) could not appear in a final syllable if a mid-vowel (⟨e⟩, ⟨o⟩) appeared in the previous syllable, and conversely, mid-vowels (⟨e⟩, ⟨o⟩) could not appear in the final syllable if a high vowel (⟨i⟩, ⟨u⟩) appeared in the previous syllable.

 Traditional Malay does not allow the mid-central schwa vowel to occur in consonant open or closed word-final syllables.
 The schwa vowel was introduced in closed syllables under the influence of Javanese and Jakarta Malay, but Dutch borrowings made it more acceptable.
 Although Alisjahbana argued against it, insisting on writing ⟨a⟩ instead of an ⟨ê⟩ in final syllables such as koda (vs kode 'code') and nasionalisma (vs nasionalisme 'nationalism'), he was unsuccessful.
-This spelling convention was instead survived in Balinese orthography.